Who here LOVES candles???

-By far, my preference is for beeswax.
 In addition to being beautiful and toxin-free, beeswax candles help clean indoor air by releasing negative ions, which bind and remove toxins from the air.
 They can also remove common allergens, such as dust and dander, from the air.

 Beware, however, that some candles may mention just one ingredient, such as soy, but may be blended with paraffin or other ingredients.
 As with most things in life, it is important to find a manufacturer that you can trust to disclose all the ingredients they use.

 Here’s what to look for when buying new candles:

 - Wax: Choose 100% pure beeswax, coconut, or non-GMO soy with no artificial colors.